 Proceeding to the East Indies, Mackenzie blockaded the rebel Tippoo Sahib’s Malabar ports and was in command of the seamen who reduced the Dutch fort at Negapatam.
 He then fell afoul of the commander-in-chief, Vice-Admiral Sir Edward Hughes, after the Active grounded on a coral reef when escorting a ship under the orders of the Calcutta Supreme Council, having been previously ordered by Hughes to attend the attack on Trincomale in January 1782.
-Towards the end of the year he removed from the Active and joined the Magnanime 64, and he was present when Hughes and Suffren met off Cuddalore for their fifth and final battle on 20 June 1783.
+Towards the end of the year he removed from the Active and joined the Magnanime 64, and he was present when Hughes and Suffren met off Cuddalore for their fifth and final battle on 20 June 1783, losing one man and sixteen wounded.
 Returning to England with Captain Sir Richard King’s squadron, he went on half-pay in 1784.

-From March 1791 Mackenzie briefly commanded the Culloden 74 in succession to the late Captain Henry Colins, paying her off in September.
+From March 1791 through the Russian Armament Mackenzie briefly commanded the Culloden 74 in succession to the late Captain Henry Colins, paying her off in September.

 Following the commencement of the French Revolutionary War in 1793 he was appointed to commission the Gibraltar 80 in May.
 At the Battle of the Glorious First of June in 1794 the Gibraltar lost two men killed and twelve wounded, and her long-range firing distracted Admiral Nielly’s Républicain 110 from a potentially lethal attack on Admiral Lord Howe’s flagship Queen Charlotte 100.
 However, Mackenzie’s failure to even attempt to break the enemy line, coupled with a wayward shot from the Gibraltar’s cannon that hit the British flagship and felled Captain Sir Andrew Snape Douglas, seemed to confirm the low level of intelligence many attributed to him.